 A plethora of Asian (not only Chinese) shops and restaurants line Zeedijk, the main street through what is commonly called Chinatown.
 The He Hua Buddhist Temple, built in 2000, is a striking difference to the rest of the architecture found in Amsterdam Old Town.

-Continue south to Nieuwmarkt Square and De Waag.
-MAP directions.
+Directions from Chinatown to De Waag: Continue south to Nieuwmarkt Square and De Waag.
+Map Directions.

 #8 De Waag

 Dominating Nieuwmarkt Square is De Waag, The Weigh House.
-The building, which is Amsterdam’s oldest non-religious building, dates to the 15th century and was once part of the city walls.
+The building, which is Amsterdam’s oldest non-religious structure, dates to the 15th century and was once part of the city walls.
 Now, it houses a popular restaurant.

-Exit the square to the south on Sint Antoniesbreestraat; cross the canal to the Rembrandt House Museum (which is an interesting museum for art and Rembrandt fans – and free with the City Card); turn right on Zwanenburgwal to the Waterlooplein Market.
-MAP directions.
+Directions from De Waag to Waterlooplein Market: Exit the square to the south on Sint Antoniesbreestraat; cross the canal to the Rembrandt House Museum (free with the City Card); turn right on Zwanenburgwal to the Waterlooplein Market.
+Map Directions.

 #9 Waterlooplein Market

-At the end of the market street, turn right on Waterlooplein Street and right again before the bridge to the waterfront National Opera & Ballet.
-MAP directions.
+Directions from Waterlooplein Market to the National Opera and Ballet: At the end of the market, turn right on Waterlooplein Street and right again before the bridge to the waterfront National Opera & Ballet.
+Map & Directions.

 #10 National Opera & Ballet: Stopera